yul243/CSE150A_Group_Project/README.md

 4. GPU Acceleration & Parallelization:
     * Since Blackjack requires significant computational resources for simulation, leveraging GPU acceleration could significantly speed up training.
     * Implementing batch updates instead of single-step Q-learning updates might improve sample efficiency.

-Notes: May talk about the gpu resource, we need more episodes(iterations) to make the agent stronger.
-Now it's 100, can be maybe 5000-10000 episodes.
-Moreover, can talk about parameter tuning.